kHarshit/kHarshit.github.io/_posts/2021-12-03-pytorch-basics-tutorial.md

 # Training, Validation, and Inference

+Since, it's a classification problem, we'll use cross-entropy loss function.

 $$\text{Cross-entropy} = -\sum_{i=1}^n \sum_{j=1}^m y_{i,j}\log(p_{i,j})$$

 where, $$y_{i,j}$$ denotes the true value i.e. 1 if sample `i` belongs to class `j` and 0 otherwise, and $$p_{i,j}$$ denotes the probability predicted by your model of sample `i` belonging to class `j`.

 `nn.CrossEntropyLoss()` combines `nn.LogSoftmax()` (log(softmax(x))) and `nn.NLLLoss()` (negative log likelihood loss) in one single class.
 Therefore, the output from the network that is passed into `nn.CrossEntropyLoss` needs to be the raw output of the network (called logits), not the output of the softmax function.

 It is convenient to build the model with a log-softmax output using `nn.LogSoftmax` (or `F.log_softmax`) since the actual probabilities can be accessed by taking the exponential `torch.exp(output)`, then negative log likelihood loss, `nn.NLLLoss` can be used.

-Calling backward leads derivatives to accumulate at leaf nodes.
-You need to zero the gradient explicitly after using it for parameter updates i.e. `optimizer.zero_grad()`.
+[Read more](https://stackoverflow.com/a/65193236/6210807).

 {% highlight python %}